 Embodied carbon refers to the greenhouse gas (GHG) emissions, measured in carbon dioxide equivalents (CO₂e), associated with materials and construction processes throughout a building’s lifecycle.

-Buildings generate 39% of annual global GHG emissions, with 28% coming from operations of buildings and 11% coming from building materials and construction processes (i.e., embodied carbon).
+The built environment generates 42% of annual global GHG emissions, with 27% coming from operations of buildings and 15% coming from building materials and construction processes (i.e., embodied carbon).
 Embodied carbon emissions are expected to become more representative of the annual global GHG emissions from the real estate sector over time as operational energy efficiency increases and local grid decarbonization drive reductions in operational emissions.

-According to Architecture 2030, an independent non-profit organization, an addition of 230 billion square meters of new floor area to the global building stock is expected by 2060 to accommodate the largest wave of urban growth in human history.
+According to Architecture 2030, an independent non-profit organization, the global building stock is expected to grow by 241 billion square meters, from 2020 to 2060, to accommodate the largest wave of urban growth in human history.
 This is the equivalent of adding an entire New York City to the world every month for 40 years.

 Breaking down embodied carbon